9 Things You Need to Know About the Prophecy of St. Malachy

-With the announcement of Pope Benedict's resignation, many people have been talking about the "prophecy of the popes" attributed to St. Malachy.
+After the announcement of Pope Benedict XVI's resignation in 2013, many people started talking again about the “prophecy of the popes” attributed to St. Malachy.

 Who was he, what is the prophecy, and what should we think of it?